What are Early Symptoms of Mesothelioma

 Getting Diagnosed

-Once you've shared your concerns with your doctor, they'll likely run a series of tests to confirm or rule out mesothelioma.
+Once you've shared your distress with your doctor, they'll likely run a series of tests to confirm or rule out mesothelioma.
 Here are some of the procedures you can expect:

 • Imaging Tests: These might include X-rays, CT scans, or PET scans.
-They help your doctor get a better look at what's happening inside your body.
+This helps your doctor get a better look at what's happening inside your body.

 • Blood Tests: These can help detect certain substances linked to mesothelioma.